ajimoti/roles-and-permissions-documentation/docs/enums/the-role-enum.md

 public static function getDescription($value): string {
 	return match ($value) {
-		self::SuperAdmin => 'Only company owners are given this role', self::Admin => "These are senior managers that oversee the company's operations", default=> parent::getDescription($value), // returns the `sentence case' };
+		self::SUPER_ADMIN => 'Only company owners are given this role', self::ADMIN => "These are senior managers that oversee the company's operations", default=> parent::getDescription($value), // returns the `sentence case' };
 }